klammm/all-things-random/src/content/05-github-integration.md

 ```
 "git": {
       "scripts": {
-        "post-merge": "npm build && npm surge-deploy"
+        "pre-push": "npm build && npm surge-deploy"
       }
 },
 ```
 On the same level as `dependencies` and `devDependencies`, I created a new `"git"` key.
-Here, I am choosing the git hook of `post-merge` with the intention of running this script after a branch has been merged with master.
+Here, I am choosing the git hook of `pre-push` with the intention of running this script after a push has been made to my feature branch.
 It will execute `gatsby build` followed by a `surge-deploy` script we just created above.
 I use `&&` as a short-circuit evaluation so if there are any errors with `gatsby bulid` in the build compilation, it will not deploy to surge.

 __Fourth__: Make sure you have proper JSON syntax by pasting your JSON into a [JSON prettifier](https://jsonlint.com/).